kristinanicole/popup-builder-1/readme.txt

 <a href="http://sygnoos.com/wordpress-popup/" target="_blank">Get Popup Builder PRO package</a>
 <div>
   Customizing the look and feel of the popup is as important as the content itself.
-That's why Promotional Popup gives you the ability tu customize the timings, effects, position and size of the popup to your needs.
+That's why Popup Builder gives you the ability tu customize the timings, effects, position and size of the popup to your needs.
 </div>

 <div>